GSS-Cogs/csvw-example/README.md

 To make our data transformable we need to make a few basic formatting changes to the data on the observation file (we'll explain the rationale as we go), as follows:

-- SexColumn: we're switching Male, Female, <Blank> entries to M, F, T respectively (to match the common SDMX definition: http://purl.org/linked-data/sdmx/2009/code)
+- Sex Column: we're switching Male, Female, <Blank> entries to M, F, T respectively (to match the common SDMX definition: http://purl.org/linked-data/sdmx/2009/code)

 ### Example 2.
 Codelists as external files